Vigils, marches, prayers for fourth anniversary of Chibok kidnap | TODAY.NG

 Fifty-seven escaped in the immediate aftermath and four years on, 112 are still being held — a global symbol of the Islamist insurgency that has devastated the region.

+A Nigerian journalist previously involved in negotiations with Boko Haram on Saturday said he had information that only 15 of the 112 were still alive.

+But the government said that information was “not known to the officials of this administration, either from the captors of the Chibok girls or the international intercessors who are working with us”.

-Parents whose daughters have been released wore white tabards over their clothes at the two-hour ceremony, while those whose daughters are still being held wore black.
+In Chibok, parents whose daughters have been released wore white at the two-hour ceremony, while those whose daughters are still being held were dressed in black.

 “We need to know if they are alive or dead.
 If they are alive, let them come back to us.
 If they are dead, let us know so we can at least pray for them and then overcome this grief.